1st Congress of the Communist Party (Bolsheviks) of Ukraine: General overview of the congress

-After a sharp polemic, the Congress decided: to form an autonomous on local issues the CP(b)U, which is part of the RCP(b) and "subordinates in matters of programmatic general congresses of the Russian Communist Party and in matters of general policy to the Central Committee of the RCP".
+After a sharp polemic, the Congress decided to form an autonomous CP(b)U on local issues, which is part of the RCP(b) and "subordinate in matters of programmatic general congresses of the Russian Communist Party and in matters of general policy to the Central Committee of the RCP".
 33 delegates voted for this decision, 5 against and 16 abstained.

 In the resolution "On Armed Uprising", the Congress developed a specific program of measures to prepare for it, which included, in particular, the creation of a network of underground military-revolutionary committees and the All-Ukrainian Central Military-Revolutionary Committee to guide the preparation and conduct of the uprising.
 The Revkoms were supposed to act under the leadership of party organizations.

 The deeply internationalist decision on the relationship between Ukraine and Russia was of fundamental importance.
-Expressing the interests of the Ukrainian people, the congress in the resolution "Ukraine and Russia" spoke in favor of the revolutionary unification of Soviet Ukraine and Soviet Russia, further strengthening the friendship of the Ukrainian and Russian peoples as the main condition for victory over the forces of the counter-revolution.
+Expressing the interests of the Ukrainian people, the congress, in the resolution "Ukraine and Russia," spoke in favor of the revolutionary unification of Soviet Ukraine and Soviet Russia, further strengthening the friendship of the Ukrainian and Russian peoples as the main condition for victory over the forces of the counter-revolution.
 The resolution exposed the nationalist slogan of "independence of Ukraine" as a screen used by German imperialists and their accomplices and Ukrainian bourgeois nationalists to enslave the working people.
 The main task of the congress was the formation of the Communist Party of Ukraine.
 The congress decided (on proposition of E. Kwiring): "To unite the party communist organizations of Ukraine into an autonomous, in local matters, the Communist Party of Ukraine with its Central Committee and its congresses, but which is part of the unified Russian Communist Party with subordination to general congresses in programmatic matters of the Russian Communist Party, and in general political issues - the Central Committee of the RCP".

 However, E. Kwiring and his supporters, even after the resolution proposed by them was adopted by the congress, continued the struggle directed against the integrity of the Communist Party of Ukraine itself.
 When voting on the resolution on organizational issues, the structural construction of the party, on the rights and duties of regional party committees, Kwiring made amendments, the essence of which was that the regional committees of the Communist Party of Ukraine should also exist on "common grounds."
 At first glance, this amendment was allegedly unprincipled, but, as N. Skripnik pointed out, it allowed an ambiguous interpretation, because regional committees of the Communist Party of Ukraine "will exist on general grounds with Latvian, Polish, etc., and not with the Urals and others included in the RCP(b)".
 That is, in case of approval of Kwiring's amendment, the Communist Party of Ukraine practically retained the right to influence its regional committees.